bitemyapp/teef/posts/2014-03-24-monads-bind-join-actions.md

 ```

-So in the case of lists, `>>=` is `concatMap`, or `flatMap` if you like.
-Beware, Monads are very general and widely applicable to things far different than nesting IO actions or flatMap'ing lists!

-The Monad typeclass in Haskell is *only* return, bind, and the three laws.
+Reminder: The Monad typeclass in Haskell is *only* return, bind, and the three laws.
 A datatype that satisfies the laws with return and bind implemented is a monad.
 That's all that is required to be a valid typeclass instance of Monad!

 See the [monad laws here](http://www.haskell.org/haskellwiki/Monad_laws).